bernikr/esphome-wienernetze-im150-smartmeter/README.md

 For every sensor normal esphome sensor configs can be used to set name, id, icon, etc. or add filters and so on.

 **Warning**
-All energy sensors roll over every 1000 kWh and start again from 0 due to precicion issues of esphome.
+All energy sensors roll over every 1000 kWh and start again from 0 due to precision issues of ESPHome.
-(Sensors are always 32bit floats, if the meter is t0o high the sensor cant update every Wh anymore.)
+(Sensors are always 32bit floats.
+If the meter is too high the sensor cant update every Wh anymore.)
 This is not a problem when using the `active_energy_pos` sensor for the energy dashboard in Home Assistant as it is set to `total_increasing` and therefore Home Assistant knows that a drop from 1000 to 0 is a reset of the counter and not a negataive consumption of 1000kWh.

-As an alternative you can use the text_sensors which always result in the full counter of the meter (in Wh not kWh) but using them further would require a bit post processing (probably a template sensor) in Home Assistant in order to use them as propper numeric sensors.
+As an alternative you can use the text_sensors which always result in the full counter of the meter (in Wh not kWh) but using them further would require a bit post processing (probably a template sensor) in Home Assistant in order to use them as proper numeric sensors.

 ## Tested Hardware
-This component shoud work on all ESP8266 and ESP32 microcontrollers with and IR read-head attached to them.
-I used a ready made read-write head with an ESP01s built in that I got for 30€ on [ebay](https://www.ebay.de/itm/275501110235).
+This component shoud work on all ESP8266 and ESP32 microcontrollers with an IR read-head attached to them.
+I used a ready made read-write head with an ESP01s built in that I got for 30€ on [ebay](https://www.ebay.de/itm/296067484432).

 ## Thanks
 The following resources were much help in the development of this component: